-The current members of the International Human Frontier Science Program Organization are the G7 nations, Australia, India, Republic of Korea, Norway, Switzerland, New Zealand and the non-G7 members of the European Union, who are represented by the European Commission.
+The current members of the International Human Frontier Science Program Organization are the G7 nations, Australia, India, Republic of Korea, Norway, Singapore, Switzerland, New Zealand and the non-G7 members of the European Union, who are represented by the European Commission.

 Guidelines for the participation of new members in the Human Frontier Science Program